Paquete de Maule

 Paquete de Maule (also spelled Paquette de Maule and Paquete del Maule) was a small merchant sidewheel steamer built in the United States in 1861 for operation along the Chilean coast.
 Converted into a gunboat for service during the Chincha Islands War, she was captured by Spain and scuttled shortly thereafter.

 Construction and design

-Paquete de Maule, a 400-ton sidewheel steamer, was built by Lawrence & Foulks in 1861 at Williamsburg, New York for G. K. Stevenson & Co., who planned to operate the vessel between Valparaiso and Maule, Chile.
+Paquete de Maule, a 400-ton sidewheel steamer, was built by Lawrence & Foulks in 1861 at Williamsburg, New York for G. K. Stevenson & Co., who planned to operate the vessel between Valparaíso and Maule, Chile.

 Paquete de Maule was 165 feet long, with a beam of 29 feet, depth of hold 9 feet, and draft of 8 feet 6 inches.
 She was built of white oak and locust, with square frames fastened with copper and treenails, and strengthened with diagonal and double laid braces.
 She was powered by a pair of 32-inch cylinder, 8-foot stroke vertical beam steam engines built by the Neptune Iron Works of New York, driving two 24 ft wooden sidewheels.
 Steam was supplied by a pair of flue boilers without blowers, located in the hold.
 The vessel was also brig-rigged for auxiliary sail power.